-Participation and attendance: Attendance and participation will be assessed based on the use of French during classroom activities, preparedness, and active participation in class.
+Participation and attendance: Attendance and participation will be assessed based on the use of French during activities, preparedness, and active participation during video conferencing sessions.
 The marking rubrics for participation will be provided electronically.
-Note that the instructor expects students to have read the relevant materials before coming to class.
+The instructor expects students to have read and completed the relevant self-study materials before coming to class.